Five Amazing Concerts at 7,000 Feet

 Marin Sewell & Nora Spring

-Deer Lodge resident and 2017 performer, Karen Herrin returns to the St. Timothy’s stage with Marin Sewell and Nora Spring.
+Concert pianist and singer, Karen Herrin returns to the St. Timothy’s stage with young guest artists, Marin Sewell and Nora Spring.
 A soloist with extensive training in multiple genres of music including Pop, Opera, Jazz, Folk, Gospel and Classical, Karen began her career at the London College of Music and Trinity College of London where she studied under Elizabeth Hawes, who also trained Sarah Brightman.

 She holds Masters degrees in Education, Music and Vocal Performance.
 Karen regularly coaches her Powell County High School music students to state competitions while she competes on a national level.